 Muscle Biomechanics: Rhomboid Major and Minor Muscles

-The Rhomboid Major and Minor muscles are two muscles localized on the second layers of muscles of the shoulder girdle, underneath the Trapezius Muscle.
+The Rhomboid Major and Minor muscles are two muscles localised on the second layers of muscles of the shoulder girdle, underneath the Trapezius Muscle, whose main actions are scapula adduction, elevation, and rotation.

 Both muscles can be considered stabilizers of the scapula, attaching it to the spine.

-The Rhomboid Major and Minor muscles are not only stabilizers of the scapula during the movement of the arm a shoulder itself, but they are able to move the scapula too, as we are going to show you later on.
+The Rhomboid Major and Minor muscles are not only stabilizers of the scapula during the movement of the arm and shoulder itself, but they move the scapula too.

 The rhomboid major muscle, along with the rhomboid minor and other muscles of the upper back and shoulder, works in coordination to facilitate proper shoulder movement and stability.